evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 366 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2880kg, and with the base weight of 2230 kg, you can max load 650 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2880 kg (6349 lbs), and with the base weight of 2230 kg (4916 lbs), you can max load 650 kg (1433 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.